Azure AD Identity Protection overview

 Atypical travel For example, when two or more sign-ins occur from distant locations in an unrealistically short time period, a risk detection is raised.

-Malware-linked IP address For example, if the IP address where the sign-in originates is known to have been in contact with an active bot server, a risk detection is raised.
+Malware-linked IP address For example, if it's known that the IP address where the sign-in originates has been in contact with an active bot server, a risk detection is raised.

 Anonymous IP address For example, a sign-in originates from an anonymous IP address.
-Because these details can be used by attackers to hide their real IP address or location, a risk detection is raised.
+Because attackers can use these details to hide their real IP address or location, a risk detection is raised.

 There are two different ways to detect and handle identity risks: self-remediation workflow and administrator remediation workflow.